-If you’ve decided to switch electricity providers, you’re on your way to more savings and greater control over your electricity bill.
-The procedure for switching is pretty simple.
+If you have decided to switch electricity providers, you are on your way to more savings and greater control over your electricity bill.
+The procedure for switching takes only three simple steps.

-Through our free Compare & Switch tool, we make it easy to compare some of the best retail electricity providers available to you.
+Through our free compare & switch tool, we make it easy to compare some of the best retail electricity providers available to you.
 If you scroll up, you’ll see an orange box.
-Type your zip code here, select your utility, and you will be able to view providers with competitive rates available in your service area.
+Type in your zip code, select your utility, and you will be able to view providers with competitive rates available in your service area.

-Remember, finding the best contract isn’t just a matter of selecting the lowest rate from a list.
-Rate does matter, but you’ll want to make sure that all aspects of the company and contract work for you.
-Other features to compare include signup bonus, contract length, rate changes, and energy source.
+Remember, finding the best electricity plan is not just a matter of selecting the lowest rate from a list.
+Rate certainly matters, but you will want to make sure that all aspects of the company and contract work for you.
+Other features to compare include the type of plan (fixed or variable), signup bonus, contract length, rate changes, and energy source.
 Businesses may actually want to contact providers before choosing a contract, since they can often negotiate better rates on their electricity if they consume large amounts of it.

 In another section, we go into greater detail on how to compare and evaluate retail electricity providers.